StreetSupport/streetsupport-web/README.md

 #### Others

-If there are problems that aren't mentioned here, post in the slack channel so we can help out and upate these docs.
+If there are problems that aren't mentioned here, post in the slack channel so we can help out and update these docs.

 ## Supported by